dev-sys-do/sealci/README.md

 - Functional without any registered agents.
 - Tracks the state and capacity of each registered agent.
 - Distributes actions to agents based on resource capacities and load.
+- Transfers logs and workload execution result between the agent and controller services.

 ### Agent

 The agent is the powerhouse of SealCI.
 It receives actions and runs them to complete the operational part of the CI.

+Features:

+- Interfaces with the Docker daemon to execute workloads
+- Transfers logs and result back to the controller through the scheduler.

 #### Agent lifecycle